rjalexa/isagog-userauth/README.md

 ## Building the Docker image

 You can use the `Makefile` by running `make build` to build an image with the version number specified in the Makefile.
-This image is built to be run under a non privileged `isagog` user.
+This image is built to be run under a non privileged `isagog` user. `make run` if you want to run this image as is.

 ## Contributing